HectorMontes10/Rest-api-flask/README.md

 ## Project Overview

-This project is part permit to construct a REST API based on flask to share a previously trained machine learning model.
+This project permit to construct a REST API based on flask to share a previously trained machine learning model.
 The project contains the code for training the model using a Gradient Boosting Tree aproach over data about sales of tickets for cultural events in a online platform.

-The data base consist in a few tables that inform about the customers and clients that are selling and bullying tickets with information about the day of year for wich the sales ocurr.
+The data base consist in a few tables that inform about the customers and sellers that are bullying and selling tickets with information about the day of year for wich the sales occur.
 To train the models we use this features:

 - day of week (with dummy encoding)
 - month of year